larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 I included some stuff for AMDGPUs and Intel too, but my system is NVIDIA so I may have missed some things.

 NVIDIA modeset is set by default, and according to the wiki setting fbdev manually is now unnecessary so I will not set those.
-PLEASE check the wiki before install for anything. **POST-INSTALL GUIDE IS SUPER OPINIONATED, FOLLOW BY OWN VOLITION.**
+PLEASE check the wiki before install for anything. **POST-INSTALL GUIDE IS EVEN MORE OPINIONATED, FOLLOW BY OWN VOLITION.**

 *Protip:* This tutorial uses Norwegian keymaps and locale/timezone settings.
 Simply replace those with your own (e.g. keymap, `LANG`, `TZ`).
 If you use an English lang keyboard you can ignore all of it, but it's worth knowing if you are new and use a different keyboard like say `de-latin1` for German keyboards.